-Review of Boxer’s Fracture
+A Review of Boxer's Fracture: Causes and Management

 Boxer’s fractures make up 20% of hand fractures (2).
 A boxer’s fracture is a fracture of the fifth metacarpal neck (3).
 The fracture is typically the result of the compression force through the fifth metacarpal neck when the hand is in a fist position (3).
 Fractures of the fifth metacarpal neck are actually less commonly seen in experienced boxers (4).
 More experienced boxers load the index finger when punching (4).

 The evaluation of the hand on physical exam first requires providers to inspect the hand for soft tissue swelling, pain, and for any open fracture (4).
 Physical exam needs to evaluate for shortening, rotation, and angulation of the metacarpals (4).
 The fifth metacarpal is more likely to experience shortening due to less soft tissue support (4).
 A neurovascular exam also needs to be performed evaluating the phalange distal to the injury (8).